 If you do have insurance, we will collect your insurance info before you rent our van, in order to verify its validity.
 If you do not have your own auto insurance, or your insurance doesn’t cover campervans, try checking with your local insurance agent to see what the options are.
 Some coverages can be extended to include rental cars, and some local agents sell travel insurance that also covers rental cars.
-Other travel insurance companies, like Allianz, also cover rental cars and RVs.
+Other travel insurance companies, like Allianz, may cover rental cars and RVs.
 Check with your local Auto Club as well, as many also offer travel insurance policies in addition to roadside assistance.

 Your insurance will always be primary, whether it’s your own or temporary.
 If you do not have insurance and do not buy a temporary policy, you will be responsible to pay out-of-pocket for any damage and/or liability if you are involved in an accident while driving our vans.
 While we do not require you to have your own insurance to rent our vans, for this reason, we highly recommend purchasing a temporary policy if you don’t have one of your own.

 You have the option to purchase a primary policy along with your campervan rental when you book online.
 The policy includes liability coverage up to the Alaska state minimums, along with comprehensive and collision coverage at three different tiers up to $1M.
 The cost per day varies depending on the level of coverage you choose.
 Please note that for all plans, a $1,500 deductible applies, except in the case of windshield damage, which is fully covered.